sqlwatch/docs/configuration/central-repository.md

 Both methods do a FULL load of the relatively small `meta*` tables and delta loads of the `logger*` tables that contain the actual performance data.
 Whilst SSIS is a performance optimised engine and may perform faster, there is no noticable performance advantage of using either method and both perform in a similar way when pulling remote data.
 The advantage of using Linked Server is that it does not require SSIS and can be run on a SQL Server Express Edition with jobs invoked via Windows Scheduled Tasks instead of the SQL Agent.

+>Linked Server approach is built programmatically and therefore easier to develop and maintain.
+It contains several improvements over the SSIS method, such as message logging to a table, automatic table import without the explicit declaration (SSIS requires metadata refresh which slows down the development) and forces full load of the header tables if missing keys are detected.

 ## SSIS

 >It is assumed that the SQL Server Intergration Services (SSIS) is installed and configured and that the SSISDB has been initialised and the environment is operational.